GoogleCloudPlatform/ai-on-gke/serving-llama2-70b-on-l4-gpus/README.md

 # Tutorial: Serving Llama 2 70b on GKE L4 GPUs
+Learn how to serve Llama 2 70b chat model on GKE using just 2 x L4 GPUs.
+For this post the text-generation-inference project is used for serving.

+### Prerequisites
+*   A terminal with `kubectl` and `gcloud` installed.
+Cloud Shell works great!
+*   L4 GPUs quota to be able to run additional 2 L4 GPUs
+*   Request access to Meta Llama models by submitting the [request access form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)
+*   Agree to the Llama 2 terms on the [Llama 2 70B Chat HF](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) model in HuggingFace

 Create a GKE cluster:
 ```bash
 gcloud container clusters create l4-demo --location ${REGION} \